 3 MAIN TYPES OF SIBO

-- Methane-Predominant SIBO – Caused by bacteria that produce primarily methane, giving rise to constipation, which is why this form is sometimes called SIBO-C.
+- Methane-Predominant SIBO – Caused by archaea (not technically bacteria) that produce primarily methane, giving rise to constipation, which is why this form is sometimes called SIBO-C.

 - Hydrogren-Predominant SIBO – Caused by bacteria that produce hydrogen, which is sometimes associated with diarrhea or loose stools.
 Hence, this form is sometimes referred to as SIBO-D, though some with this form of SIBO do not have loose stools.